KevinColemanInc/KevinColemanInc.github.io/about.md

 ## Who am I?

 Software Engineer at Spark Start.
-I code in Python, Ruby, and Javascript.
+I code in Javascript, Python, and Ruby.

 ## Are you avaliable for consulting?